Squaring the square: Mrs. Perkins's quilt

 When the constraint of all the squares being different sizes is relaxed, a squared square such that the side lengths of the smaller squares do not have a common divisor larger than 1 is called a "Mrs. Perkins's quilt".
-In other words, the greatest common divisor of all the smaller side lengths should be 1.
+As the greatest common divisor of all the smaller side lengths should be 1, a 2k × 2k square, for example, cannot be divided into four k × k squares, where k ≥ 2.
 The Mrs. Perkins's quilt problem asks for a Mrs. Perkins's quilt with the fewest pieces for a given $n\times n$ square.
 The number of pieces required is at least $\log_2 n$, and at most $6\log_2 n$.
 Computer searches have found exact solutions for small values of $n$ (small enough to need up to 18 pieces).
 For $n=1,2,3,\dots$ the number of pieces required is: